-Beazley Furlonge Limited's Board of Directors has the responsibility for defining and monitoring the risk appetite within which Beazley Furlonge Limited ('BFL') and the syndicates operate (collectively, 'Beazley'), with key individuals and committees accountable for day-to-day management of risks and controls.
-Regular reporting by the risk management team in board meetings and senior management committees ensures that risks are monitored and managed as they arise.
+BFL's Board of Directors has the responsibility for defining and monitoring the risk appetite within which BFL and the syndicates operate (collectively, 'Beazley'), with key individuals and committees accountable for day-to-day management of risks and controls.
+Regular reporting by the risk management function in board meetings and senior management committees ensures that risks are monitored and managed as they arise.